 - construction must commence within three months of the contract date.

 Owner-builders and those building or renovating a property intended as an investment property are ineligible for the $25k HomeBuilder.
 It must be your principal place of residence.

 The contract made between two-parties must be made at arm’s length.
 Meaning if you are planning to build or renovate you cannot have a special relationship with either party such as being related.

 All work must be undertaken by a registered or licenced builder or building service contractor.

-If you are planning a renovation to take advantage of the HomeBuilder by adding a swimming pool, shed or garage, you are out of luck.
-It must improve the accessibility, safety and liveability of the dwelling.
+If you are considering a renovation to take advantage of the HomeBuilder by adding a swimming pool, shed or garage, you are out of luck.
+The renovation must improve the accessibility, safety and live-ability of the dwelling.

-Please refer to the Treasury Fact Sheet for more information.
+For more information please refer to the Treasury Fact Sheet.